 This mark will be used on reports and progress checks and is based on the same mark scheme applied to student work in books/files and standardised assessments.
+In year 9 (U4) we use a finer grade on these descriptors to help inform parents and students of progress as they prepare for GCSE options e.g. Mastery+, Mastery, Mastery-.

-Grade Explanation М Mastery - work shows full understanding of key concepts and students are able to apply them in different contexts S Secure - work shows a secure understanding of key concepts D Developing - work shows some understanding of key concepts E Emerging - students are struggling with understanding the key concepts
+Grade Explanation М Mastery - work shows full understanding of key concepts and students are able to apply them in different contexts S Secure - work shows a secure understanding of key concepts D Developing - work shows some understanding of key concepts Е Emerging - students are struggling with understanding the key concepts